On Difference-of-SOS and Difference-of-Convex-SOS Decompositions for Polynomials: Polynomial decompositions based on SOS

-Now, we extend SOS polynomial with convexity to get the definition of CSOS polynomial. \begin{definition}[CSOS polynomial] A polynomial $p$ is called \emph{Convex-Sums-Of-Squares} (CSOS) if it is a convex SOS polynomial.
-The set of CSOS polynomials of $\R[x]$ is denoted by $\CSOS_n$; and the subset of $\CSOS_n$ in $\R[x]_d$ is denoted by $\CSOS_{n,d}$. \end{definition}
+\begin{definition}[D-SOS and DC-SOS polynomial] If a polynomial $p$ can be written as $p = s_1 - s_2$ where $s_1$ and $s_2$ are SOS (resp.
+CSOS) polynomials, then $p$ is called \emph{Difference-of-Sums-Of-Squares} (D-SOS) (resp. \emph{Difference-of-Convex-Sums-Of-Squares} (DC-SOS)).
+The polynomials $s_1$ and $s_2$ are termed as \emph{D-SOS (resp.
+DC-SOS) components} of $p$.
+The set of D-SOS (resp.
+DC-SOS) polynomials of $\R[x]$ is denoted by $\D-SOS_n$ (resp. $\DC-SOS_{n}$), and the subset of $\D-SOS_n$ (resp. $\DC-SOS_{n}$) in $\R_d[x]$ is denoted by $\D-SOS_{n,d}$ (resp. $\DC-SOS_{n,d}$). \end{definition}